pagewin/MHXXSaveEditor/README.md

 # MHXXSaveEditor - 3DS version

-This project has been discontinued as I have moved on from MHXX for the 3DS.
+Tweaking this in my _very_ limited free time.
+Release 0.09c is the last version tested on actual hardware.

 If you are looking for a MHXX save editor for the Switch version, please refer to [this](https://github.com/Dawnshifter/MHXXSwitchSaveEditor) instead.

-And if you're looking for a MHGU save editor, please refer to [this](https://gbatemp.net/threads/mhgu-save-editor.515460/) instead.
+If you're looking for a MHGU save editor, please refer to [this](https://gbatemp.net/threads/mhgu-save-editor.515460/) instead.

 ## Description